 When the original center frequency/span is inadvertently tuned to an alias response of a signal whose frequency is not the center frequency, the checker will attempt to suggest the signal's frequency.
-The checker results at the desired center frequency location (box formed by white solid and dashed lines) will show no signal, and a large signal will appear in one of the zones, as shown in Figure 9.
-Further, all zone boxes will be well above the orange threshold line.
+The checker results at the desired center frequency location (area formed by green bands with marker lines) will show no signal, and a large signal will appear in one of the zones, as shown in Figure 9.
+Further, all zone boxes will be well above the yellow threshold line.

 Figure 9.
 Alias checker results when the center frequency is originally tuned to an alias product.
-The checker shows no signal at the desired frequency (white solid/dashed box) and large zone boxes at the zones containing the desired signal.
+The checker shows no signal at the desired frequency (see green bands with marker) and large zone boxes at the zones containing the desired signal.